kshitijl/wedding-website/index.md

 A Sangeet (_Sung Together_ from Sanskrit) traditionally occurs before the wedding and is a time for friends and family to join together for song and dance.
-We’re adapting it to be a Show and Tell on the theme of Love, Change and Leaps of Faith.
+We're adapting it to be a Show and Tell on the theme of Love, Change and Leaps of Faith.

 ##### Who is the talent?